MartinSGill/Profile/readme.md

 ## Recent Changes

 * Simplified to improve load times.
-* Recommended for 7.2-preview, but works with 7.1.
+* Recommended for 7.2
-* Not tested extensively with 5.0.
+* Not recommended for Windows Powershell (v5.x)

 ## Dependencies